oracle-livelabs/apex/apex-professional-hol2/1-installing-sample-tables/1-installing-sample-tables.md

 ## Introduction

 In this lab, you learn to install sample tables and views from Sample Datasets.
-This particular sample dataset is a collection of customers, stores, products, and orders used to manage the shopping cart.
+This sample dataset collects customers, stores, products, and orders used to manage the shopping cart.

 <!--
-Watch the video below for a quick walk through of the lab.
+Watch the video below for a quick walkthrough of the lab.

 [](youtube:ynUk8q6S1qo)
 -->